-The Herndon Station District is comprised of approximately 126 acres and is generally bounded by the DAAR on the north, the Fairfax County Parkway on the east, Sunrise Valley Drive on the south and the Woodland Park office development on the west, as shown on Figure 36.
+The Herndon Station District is comprised of approximately 126 acres and is generally bounded by the DAAR on the north, the Fairfax County Parkway on the east, Sunrise Valley Drive on the south and the Woodland Park office development on the west, as shown on Figure 62.
 Monroe Street is the primary north-south street in the district.

 Existing development in the district is a combination of low rise suburban office buildings with surface parking and mid-rise office buildings with structured parking.
-The Herndon Park-and-Ride facility is located adjacent to the planned transit station platform.
-The four-level County-owned and operated transit center (for Fairfax Connector bus service) and park-and-ride facility has 1,700 spaces and will be expanded to provide 3,500 spaces for Metro parking.
-The Sunrise Valley Park Wildlife Habitat and Nature Preserve is an approximately 14 acre man-made publicly accessible wetland area in the district with a notable diversity of wildlife and a boardwalk facility that crosses the wetland.
+The Herndon Parkand-Ride facility is located adjacent to the planned transit station platform.
+The four-level county-owned and operated transit center (for Fairfax Connector bus service) and park-and-ride facility has 1,700 spaces and will be expanded to provide 3,500 spaces for Metro parking.
+The Sunrise Valley Wetland is an approximately 14 acre man-made wetland area in the district with a notable diversity of wildlife and a boardwalk facility that crosses the wetland.
 In addition, there is an approximately 21 acre vacant parcel in the northeastern corner of the Woodland Park mixed-use development along Monroe Street.